Starman7312/internet_radio/README.md

 # internet_radio
-An internet-based radio player, using the VLC framework to stream the radio
+An internet-streaming based radio player, using the VLC framework to stream the radio

+Provide a text based interface for controlling the radio, with these feature:

+    • tune - Tune to known station (runs by default on boot of radio.py)
+    • stop - Stops the current playback
+    • resume - resumes the current playback (live, not from stop point)
+    • volume - allows for radio volume control (application volume level, not speakers)
+    • exit - exits playback

 Setup:
 • Install VLC media player (https://www.videolan.org/vlc/)